Skip to Main Content

 • Finally, a page for Citation Generators.
 Many students do not need a full Citation Manager, they simply need a way to accurately format a citation from provided information.
 This is the page for you!

 New to citations, or want to learn more?
 Proceed to Understanding Citations.
-Also, make sure to view our comprehensive overview of citations.
+Also, make sure to view our comprehensive overview of citations:

 Both citation managers and citation generators come with one GIANT caveat: NEVER TRUST AN AUTOMATICALLY GENERATED CITATION.
 Citations created by either Managers or Generators are only as good as the data fed into them; for that, you will always need to double check both the information in the entry to the Manager or Generator (meaning the known the parts of book, article, website, etc.), AND the parts of a citation.